— Grade 2

 Mrs. Kathy Foley teaches second grade.

 Kathy Foley is a life-long Santa Claran and is the product of local Catholic education.
 She is a graduate of St. Clare School, Notre Dame High School, and Santa Clara University.
 At Santa Clara, she received a B.S. in Psychology and an M.A. in Interdisciplinary Education.
 She holds both a California Multi-Subject Teaching Credential and a credential in Special Education.
-She has worked in the Diocese of San Jose for over twenty years and has taught second grade at St. Justin School for ten years.
+She has worked in the Diocese of San Jose for over twenty years and has taught second grade at St. Justin School for eleven years.
 Kathy is married to Matt, and their three children are graduates of St. Justin School.
-Her daughter recently graduated from Cal Poly University, San Luis Obispo, and her twin sons are sophomores in college–one at Pacific University and the other at University of Portland.
+Her daughter recently graduated from Cal Poly University, San Luis Obispo, and her twin sons are juniors in college–one at Pacific University and the other at University of Portland.